lazzerex/rustrial-os/src/native/native.md

 - **`pci.h`** - PCI structures and function declarations
 - **`rtc.h`** - RTC structures and function declarations

+## Early Development Notice

+The current C and assembly implementations  (`pci.c`, `rtc.c`, etc.) are in a very early development stage.

+As a result, the current program output (more specifically if you choose option 4 which is HardWare Info in the menu screen) may be incomplete, inconsistent, or look incorrect.Many features are experimental and may not work as expected, crashes or unexpected behavior are possible.

+However, Menu options **1, 2, 3, and 5** are mostly functional, but the output may not be perfect.

+Contributions and feedback are always welcome.

 ## Building

 ### Prerequisites